mh-cbon/sp-lsbish/README.md

 ## Introduction

-Init scripts can expose headers to expose information about the service definition.
+Init scripts can expose headers to provide informations about the service definition.

-Those information starts by `### BEGIN INIT INFO` and ends with `### END INIT INFO `, they are a set of key-value pairs and can have multi-lines value.
+Those information starts with `### BEGIN INIT INFO` and ends with `### END INIT INFO `, they are a set of key-value pairs and can have multi-lines value.

 They usually looks likes this: